loftyshaky/advanced-extension-reloader/README.md

 <h1 id="advanced_extension_reloader">Advanced Extension Reloader</h2>

-A browser extension that enables you to reload an unpacked extension with one click, a hotkey or automatically (extension for developers).
+A browser extension that enables you to reload an unpacked extension with one click, a hotkey, or automatically (extension for developers).

 <h2 id="links">Links</h2>